Bluidy Mackenzie

 I know it’s been a while since you posted your really fascinating blog on Walter Mawer’s stone, but did you ever find either the rest of it or a picture of it in place before demolition?

-The answer to this out-of-the-blue enquiry was no. I haven’t discovered the remaining piece or pieces of the stone.
-And when I wrote the blog, I looked quite hard online but was unable to find a picture of the house.
+The answer to this out-of-the-blue enquiry was no. I hadn’t discovered the remaining piece or pieces of the marriage stone.
+And I hadn’t been able to find a picture of Walter Mawer’s house in Strichen’s Close in whose walls the stone was embedded.

-Before writing back in the negative to my Mystery Interlocutor, I decided to check with Google just on the off-chance that an image of Walter Mawer’s House in Strichen’s Close had appeared on the internet since I last searched almost five years ago.
+But before writing back in the negative to my Mystery Interlocutor, I decided to check with Google just on the off-chance that an image of Walter Mawer’s House had appeared on the internet since I last searched several years before.

 And there it was!
 In the Print Room at the National Gallery of Scotland, a 19th century pen and sepia wash drawing by J Kennedy.
 It is captioned as the House of Sir George Mackenzie in Strichen’s Close, but it’s definitely the same house as Walter Mawer’s house because you can clearly see the stone panel in position over the low door at the front.
 As confirmation, the drawing includes an enlarged detail of the stone, the top left-hand section of which corresponds closely with my fragment (see below).

 On checking, I find that Sir George Mackenzie lived in the house a few decades after Walter Mawer.
-So there’s a second Spooky Coincidence for you: the stone in my garden was on the wall of a house in which a possible distant relative of my wife lived some three and a half centuries ago.
+So here’s Spooky Coincidence No. 2 for you: the stone now in my garden was on the wall of a house in which a possible distant relative of my wife lived some three and a half centuries ago.

-OK, so perhaps it’s not all that spooky.
+OK, so perhaps it doesn’t seem all that spooky.
 I concede that up to now this hasn’t been the kind of story that would send my grandchildren screaming under the duvet if I told it to them at bedtime on Hallowe’en.

 George_Mackenzie_after_Kneller